Gyeongju National Museum Description

-In the Main Hall you can see earthenware, with various artworks and craftworks in the Arts and Crafts room.
-Gukeun Memorial Hall exhibits over 600 artifacts, which were the personal collection of Dr. Lee Yang-Seon, donated to the museum for preservation.
-Artifacts from the great tombs of the city of Gyeongju are displayed in the Gobun Gallery in Annex I. There are many glittering accessories, such as golden crowns and ornaments, belts, earrings, etc. You will be introduced to the superb artistry of the Silla Period through these artifacts.
+You can see earthenware in the main hall.
+The arts and Crafts room contains various artworks and craftworks.
+There are over 600 artifacts in the Gukeun Memoria Hall.
+Dr. Lee Yang-Seon donated his personal collection for preservation.
+Gobun Gallery in Annex I displays artifacts from the great tombs of the city of Gyeongju.
+There are many glittering accessories, such as golden crowns and ornaments, belts, earrings, etc. The superb artistry of the Silla Period really comes out through these artifacts.

-Approximately 30,000 artifacts have been excavated from Wolji Pond, the most significant of which are exhibited in the Wonji Gallery in Annex 2.
+Approximately 30,000 artifacts have been excavated from Wolji Pond.
+Wonji Gallery in Annex 2 contains the most significant of these artifacts.
 Other galleries in Annex 2 exhibit household goods.
-These various types of items show many aspects of life in the Royal Court during the Silla Period.
-After the galleries, you can move on to the Outdoor Exhibit Area, in the Museum Grounds.
-King Seongdeok’s Bell, located here, is the most renowned of all Buddhist temple bells.
-You cannot help but feel solemn as you gaze upon the relic.
+Aspects of life in the Royal Court during the Silla Period can be seen through these artifacts.
+The Outdoor Exhibit Area contains King Seongdeok’s Bell.
+The bell is the most renowned of all Buddhist temple bells.
 There is also a variety of artifacts from royal palaces and temples exhibited throughout the grounds.
 Buddhist sculptures make up the majority of the stone artifacts.
 If you are a traveler interested in Buddhism or the magnificent culture of royal palaces, this is a place you do not want to miss.